 If you’re considering a career in accounting or finance, now is the right time to make your move.
 Financial occupations are in high demand and expected to grow 10 percent by 2026—well above the seven percent average growth rate for all occupations.
 What’s more, the industry’s competitive wages make an accounting or finance career an attractive choice.
-In 2017, the median annual pay for all business and financial occupations was $67,710, with specific occupations such as financial analysts averaging over $84,300.

 Job seekers in this field will quickly find, however, that most employers require a bachelor’s degree—even for many entry-level positions.
 If you’re interested in (or have prior work experience in) areas like budgeting, historical financial analysis, or financial projections, a business degree is likely the right path for you.
 But which should you pursue: a bachelor’s degree in accounting or finance?